CakeDC/users/readme.md

 To not create slugs for a new user records put this in your configuration: Configure::write('Users.disableSlugs', true);

+### Email configuration

+The plugin uses the $default email configuration (should be present in your Config/email.php file), but you can override it using

+Configure::write('Users.emailConfig', 'default');

 ## Requirements ##

 * PHP version: PHP 5.2+